AlKhourdajie/SSPs_decomposition/README.md

 ## Acknowledgments
 Alaa Al Khourdajie and Jim Skea were supported by the Engineering and Physical Sciences Research Council, United Kingdom, grant/award no. EP/P022820/1.

+Alaa Al Khourdajie was also supported by the European Union’s Horizon Europe research and innovation programme under grant agreement no. 101056306 (IAM COMPACT).